Storie/StorieCloudSDK/README.md

 ## Documentation

-Full SDK documentation can be found here: https://developer.storie.com/docs/ios/index.html
+Storie Cloud API Documentation can be found at: https://storie-developers.readme.io/docs and SDK documentation can be found at: https://developer.storie.com/docs/ios/index.html

 You can also view our example apps in both Swift and Objective-C in this project in the `/Example/` folder.